 Static Stretching Versus Dynamic Stretching for Golf

 A quick static stretch that lasts just over a minute is often what people default to, but static stretching actually decreases power output and strength when done immediately before an activity, like trying striking a ball 200 plus yards.

-When you are pressed for time, this 5-10 minute series of dynamic stretches will help you warm-up for golf.
-Dynamic stretching gets you limber and your swing feeling free before you hit the first tee.
+Dynamic stretching before golf gets you limber and your swing feeling free before you hit the first tee.
 It warms up the muscles to be elastic, increases synovial fluid in your joints, raises your heart rate, while preparing your neuromuscular system and mind to play golf.

-Use the following five activities to get you feeling limber early instead of waiting until the 9th hole to get into the swing of things.
+Use the following five movement based golf stretches to get you feeling limber early instead of waiting until the 9th hole to get into the swing of things.
 Hint: you only need to do each exercise until you feel “loose”.

-Start each warm-up with long slow breaths and small slow movements, then work towards faster, bigger movements faster breathing Pay attention and notice if you find one side or one direction tighter, then focus on getting the tight areas feeling loose and moving with minimal restrictions.
+Start each warm-up with long slow breaths and small slow movements, then work towards faster and larger movements.
+Pay attention to each side.
+Notice if you find one side or one direction tighter, then focus on getting the tight areas feeling loose and moving with minimal restrictions.